genius-systems/gameta/docs/docs/user_guide/applying_commands.md

 }
 ```

-Supposing you would like to build a system with code checked out from those
+Supposing you would like to build and deploy a customised trunk configuration with code
-branches, you can run this command below:
+checked out from those branches, you can run this command below:

 ```bash
 gameta apply -c "git checkout {branch}" -c "python setup.py bdist_wheel"